Important Decisions for Athletes

 Decision 3: What will you give up?

-In view of the time commitment that is required, there is an obvious need to diminish time usage on other aspects of life that are not essential to the pursuit of High Performance.
+In view of the time commitment that is required, there is an obvious need to diminish time usage on other aspects of life that are not essential to the pursuit of high performance sport.
 Ask any champion and they will talk about the sacrifices made in regard to social life, home life, holidays, careers, education and other sports and hobbies.
-The question “what will you give up?” goes to the very heart of whether the athlete has the right psychology for high performance.
+The question “what will you give up?” goes to the very heart of whether you have the right psychology for high performance.

 Decision 4: Can you lead a very disciplined life?